Post: The EU AI Act: HR Compliance and High-Risk AI Strategy

 • Providing false information to regulators: fines up to €7.5 million or 1% of global annual turnover

-Harvard Business Review’s analysis of enterprise AI governance consistently frames regulatory risk as a primary driver for structured AI oversight programs — organizations that wait for enforcement to validate compliance investment are making a financially indefensible calculation.
+Harvard Business Review’s analysis of enterprise AI governance frames regulatory risk as a primary driver for structured AI oversight programs — organizations that wait for enforcement to validate compliance investment are making a financially indefensible calculation.

 How does the EU AI Act address algorithmic bias in HR decisions?